iondodon/manter/README.md

 5. run the application in dev environment `npm run tauri dev`

-You can keep the application running in the dev environment and the changes in code will be reflected in the application running application.
+You can keep the application running in the dev environment and the changes in code will be reflected in the running application.
 If the back-end code changes, then the application restarts to reflect the changes.

 Build the installer with `npm run tauri build`.